The Ready Set: 2007–09: Syntax and Bright Lights and Tantrum Castle

-In 2007, Witzigreuter began making music independently under the name the Ready Set.
-His first two albums Syntax and Bright Lights and Tantrum Castle were recorded in the basement of his childhood home.
+In 2007, Witzigreuter began making music independently in the basement of his childhood home under the name the Ready Set.
+He decided to go under this name because of his long last name and felt that the Ready Set was better and easier to say.
+According to Witzigreuter, the name refers to being "ready to set all of your fears and worries behind and just do what you really want to do."
+His first two albums Syntax and Bright Lights and Tantrum Castle were released in 2008.
 Initially uploading his music to the once popular Myspace, Witzigreuter then began performing his music live.
 His first performances took place at The Mocha Lounge in Fort Wayne, Indiana, a coffee shop where he worked.
 His performances evolved to that of a live band, and he began performing for music festivals.
-These included The Bamboozle and Bamboozle Left, the Bamboozle Roadshow, and the MTV VMA Tour.
+These included The Bamboozle and Bamboozle Left, the Bamboozle Roadshow, and the mtvU VMA Tour.
 He also opened for bands like Boys Like Girls and Never Shout Never.
+He released a three-track EP, Stays Four the Same on June 23, 2009, via iTunes.

 The Ready Set has also made performances on MTV on multiple occasions, including an appearance on MTV's TJ Search Live Finale and being the "One to Watch" on MTV's 10 on Top.
 Witzigreuter has also been featured twice on MTV's Buzzworthy.

-2010–11: I’m Alive, I’m Dreaming
+2010–11: I'm Alive, I'm Dreaming and Feel Good Now

-Pete Wentz signed Witzigreuter to his label Decaydance Records in 2009.
-His first single, "Love Like Woe" peaked at number 27 on the Billboard Hot 100.
-The song lasted 21 weeks on chart and is certified platinum by RIAA.
-It also peaked at number 30 on the Canada CHR/Top 40 chart.
-His second single, "More Than Alive" was released on May 25, 2010.
-He released his first labelled album, I'm Alive, I'm Dreaming on June 9, 2010.
-The album peaked at number 3 on the Top Heatseekers albums chart lasting 23 weeks and peaked at number 172 on the Billboard Current Album Sales chart.
+In November 2009, Pete Wentz signed Witzigreuter to his label Decaydance Records.
+An early version of "Love Like Woe" was sent to Wentz who took one listen to it and decided to sign him to the label.
+He also felt that Witzigreuter was "passionate and believes in himself," hence why he signed him to the label.
+Recording for his third studio album started in 2009, where he flew out to Los Angeles, Miami and Atlanta, working with different producers.
+His debut single, "Love Like Woe" was released on March 29, 2010.
+It was met with commercial success peaking at number 27 on the Billboard Hot 100 and number 30 on the Canada CHR/Top 40 chart.
+This led to the song being certified platinum by the RIAA and winning the BDS Certified Spin Award based on the 50,000 spins it received.
+"More Than Alive" was released as the second single from the album on May 25.
+The Ready Set's major label debut and third studio album, I'm Alive, I'm Dreaming, was made available for streaming on June 8.
+It was officially released on June 14.
+The album peaked at number three on the Heatseekers Albums chart and at number 172 on the Billboard Top Current Album Sales chart.
+In support of the album's release, Witzigreuter went on tour in the fall of 2010 with Cartel, Hey Monday, This Century, and We Are the In Crowd.

-On November 2010, his single, "Love Like Woe" was one of the recipients for the BDS Spin Awards after receiving 50,000 spins.
-On November 26, 2010, he released a Christmas EP, Regifted and the song "Wishlist" peaked at number 32 on the Billboard Holiday Digital Song Sales chart.
-In 2011, he embarked on his first headlining tour called, "The Glamour Kills Tour".
-His third EP, Feel Good Now was released on October 7, 2011 and peaked at number 179 on the Billboard 200.
-The lead single, "Young Forever" peaked at number 39 on the US Mainstream Top 40 chart and at number 5 on the Bubbling Under Hot 100 chart.
-The release of the song was followed by two more single releases, "Hollywood Dream" and "Killer".
-In 2012, Witzigreuter was featured in an episode of Disney Channel's So Random!.